 The Bay Harbour Market

-This incredibly vibrant weekend market has put the sleepy town of Hout Bay back on the map with its regular celebration of creativity, culture and kos (food).
-Open on Sunday from 9:30am to 4pm, the Bay Harbour invites locals and tourists alike to come swap stories by the fireplace, tuck into gourmet and home-style nosh at the large wooden tables, drink in the tunes by live music acts, clink glasses under the African sun and peruse the wares on offer from the carefully curated mix of traders.
-Kids are welcome – there’s a play area and child-friendly food and drink – and as the market is predominately indoors, it’s a great place to go no matter the weather.
+This incredibly vibrant indoor weekend market has put the sleepy town of Hout Bay back on the map with its regular celebration of creativity, culture, and cuisine.
+Open every Sunday from 9:30am to 4pm, the Bay Harbour Market invites locals and tourists alike to come swap stories by the fireplace, tuck into gourmet and homestyle nosh at the large wooden dining tables, and clink glasses of the finest craft beer and local wine, while soaking up some of the best live entertainment that the Mother City has to offer.
+This culturally diverse market brings together a host of interesting traders from all over Cape Town, which means you’ll find everything from antique collectables to trendy accessories here.
+Be sure to look out for bespoke memorabilia which make ideal gifts.
+Kids are welcome, as there is a play area and child-friendly food and drinks available.
+What’s more, the market is mostly indoors so it’s a great place to visit, no matter the weather.

 31 Harbour Road | Hout Bay | +27 (0)82 570 5997